-Sunday Mornings and Wednesday Nights for Babies and Toddlers up to Age 3.
-Children can be dropped off prior to the start of the Worship Services.
+Sunday mornings we have “Little Friends” nursery care for babies and toddlers up to Age 3.
+Children can be dropped off prior to the start of the Worship Service.

 Sunday Morning “Children’s Church” provided for children Ages 4 through the 4th Grade.
 Teachers and children will be dismissed from the Worship Service just prior to the start of the Sermon.